 Seven questions to answer as you confront death and embrace life.

 Some of the biggest lies we tell ourselves center around death.
 We may avoid thinking about mortality by refusing to write a will.
-We may have no idea what end of life options our parents or loved ones want when confronted with death because we don't want to talk about it.
-And, most of us think that being diagnosed with a terminal illness is simply something that couldn't happen to me.
+We may have no idea what end of life options our parents or loved ones want when confronted with death because no party involved wants to talk about it.
+And most of us think that being diagnosed with a terminal illness is simply something that "couldn't happen to me."